kiwisincebirth/TRS-80-MODEL-1-K/README.md

 - Is not compatible with Model 1 unregulated power supply, requires regulated 5V power
 - Is not a faithful recreation of the original Model 1, other projects exist for this.

-### Provided with this Project:
+### What is provided:
-- All required materials and guides to order and assemble this project
+- All required materials and guides to order and assemble this project.
-- A [FreHD board](/frehd/README.md) that can be connected directly to the mainboard, and installed internally
+- A [FreHD board](/frehd/README.md) that can be connected directly to the mainboard, and installed internally.
 - A selection of [fonts files](/fonts/README.md) for use with this project.

 ## Features

-The board started with the Japanese board as a base, because it is slightly upgraded over the US board with some notable improvements that carry over:
+The board started with the Japanese board as a base, because it is slightly upgraded over the US board with some minor improvements that carry over:
 - The Video sync has been upgraded with improved stability, and 50Hz support
 - The cassette input has minor improvements in the A/D design.

-Unfortunately this means the Japanese Service manual has be used ss a base for the basic schematic and component ID's as they are quite different than the US Model 1.
+This means the Japanese Service manual has be used as a base for the basic schematic and component ID's as they are quite different to the US Model 1.
+Having said this the board itself has deviated significantly so the provided schematics should be used.

 The Japanese "specific" features have been removed to align this back to being a US Model 1.
 This includes the keyboard and Japanese Kana character set support.